PRAx Student Fellowship

 Fellowship Details

-Before applying for a fellowship, please make sure you can meet these requirements for the year:
+Before you apply for a fellowship, please make sure you will be able to meet these expectations for the year:

-• Meet regularly with two mentors in your fields of interest.
+• Meet each month (in-person or virtually) with two mentors in your fields of interest.
 At least one of your mentors must be from OSU.
-Please read the fellowship descriptions for additional information about mentors.
+Please read the fellowship track descriptions for additional information about mentors.

 Applications will be accepted online through a platform called Submittable.
 If you have not used Submittable before, you will be prompted to register for a free account.